| However,

 gone, but the Māori were still firmly holding their

+positions.
 Once the inhabitants of Kororareka had all been evacuated,

 Lieutenant Philpotts, from the sloop "Hazard",